numcommand/num/doc/comparisons.md

 * You're a statistician.
 * Your needs include doing data exploration.
-* You think of numbers in terms of vectors and functions, such as matrix mathematics.
+* You think of numbers in terms of vectors and functions.
 * You already use a statistics tool, such as R Studio, Matlab, or Mathematica.
 * Your data set fits comfortably in your computer's memory.
 * You want a quick easy way to try visualizations and algorithms for yourself.